chuangg/tdw-transport-challenge-starter-code/README.md

 ## Setting up the Environment
-To setup the environment you will need to install below packages to getting started
+To get started setup the required environments by following below steps

 ### Setting up TDW
 To setup TDW follow these steps